 Start Agent from docker image [At Tenant Level]

-You may login to ACCELQ and navigate to Resources > Local Agents tab and verify the agent with the given name is displayed.
+.Once the docker run command succeeds, you will see a local agent registered with the ACCELQ server.
+You may log in to ACCELQ, navigate to Resources > Local Agents tab, and verify the agent with the given name is displayed.

 Docker Run Command Generator (Live Tool)